awsdocs/amazon-workdocs-dev-guide/doc_source/wd-auth-user.md

 ## Create an Application<a name="wd-app-create-app"></a>

-As a Amazon WorkDocs administrator, create your application using the following steps\.
+As an Amazon WorkDocs administrator, create your application using the following steps\.

 1. Open the Amazon WorkDocs console at [https://console\.aws\.amazon\.com/zocalo/](https://console.aws.amazon.com/zocalo/)\.